 Tai Chi Chuan

 Historically it is reported that Tai Chi began as Wudang Kungfu with Zhang San Feng (b.1247).
-Throug the teachings of Tai Yi Zhenren and Ma Yun Cheng it is said that Wang Zong Yue developed Tai Chi Chuan.
+Through the teachings of Tai Yi Zhenren and Ma Yun Cheng it is said that Wang Zong Yue developed Tai Chi Chuan.
 From Ma Yun Cheng the practice of Pakua Kung also arose from the teachings of Dong Hai Chuan.

-The Chen style, oldest tradition today was developed by Chen Wang Ting (~1600-1680) and the Yang style was developed by Yang Lu Chan (1799-1872) which lead to the later development of the Wu and Sun styles.
+The Chen style, oldest tradition today, was developed by Chen Wang Ting (~1600-1680) and the Yang style was developed by Yang Lu Chan (1799-1872) which lead to the later development of the Wu and Sun styles.

-Wu style originates with both Wu Chuan You (1834-1902) and Wu Yu Xiang (1813-1880) which lead to the Sun style by Sun Lu Tang (1861-1932).
+Wu style originates with both Wu Yu Xiang (1813-1880) and Wu Chuan You (1834-1902) which further lead to the Sun style by Sun Lu Tang (1861-1932).

-As a martial art, Tai Chi involves defense through a few basic forms of movement along with four major types of counter attack: hitting, kicking, trowing and gripping (Wong, 1996).
+As a martial art, Tai Chi involves self defense through a few basic forms of movement along with four major types of counter attack: hitting, kicking, throwing and gripping (Wong, 1996).

 Learning Tai Chi is best done with learning other related practices such as the I Ching, and understanding Taoism along with Traditional Chinese Medicine and Feng Shui.
 These practices are all integral for developing a comprehensive practice of Tai Chi Chuan.

 Lee, D. (1976).
-Tai Chi CHuan: the philosophy of yin and yang and its application.
+Tai Chi Chuan: the philosophy of yin and yang and its application.
 Burbank, CA; Ohara Publications.